benbrandt22/adventOfCode_2023/README.md

 * Run the command `dotnet user-secrets init`
 * Then `dotnet user-secrets set "session" "cookie"` but replace the word `cookie` with the actual cookie copied from the site.
-* Next time the code can't fin an input file on disk, it will download from the site using your session cookie.
+* Next time the code can't find an input file on disk, it will download from the site using your session cookie.
 See `InputDataProvider` for details.

 This only downloads input files that aren't on disk, so if you need to replace